Learning to take care of your mental health prepares you for a lifetime of overall

 Recent Blog Posts

-Take time to reflect on what we are learning from COVID-19 and be encouraged by what lies ahead for ...Read More
+Take time to reflect on what we are learning from COVID-19 and be encouraged by what lies ahead f...Read More

-by Dr. Kristen Gray, Licensed Psychologist, Associate Dean for Health and Counseling, Director of CA...Read More
+by Dr. Kristen Gray, Licensed Psychologist, Associate Dean for Health and Counseling, Director of...Read More

-A free workbook is available through The Wellness Society's website that has good, sound exercises f...Read More
+A free workbook is available through The Wellness Society's website that has good, sound exercise...Read More

 Bultman Student Center115 East 12th StreetSuite 203Holland, MI 49423